AnonJr/AnonJr.com/_posts/2021-07-14-CoffeeCraft-S02-Slime-Chunk-Hunt.md

 ---
-title: "CoffeeCraft S02: Iron and Villagers"
+title: "CoffeeCraft S02: Slime Chunk Hunt"
-description: "Fun day - starting off with actual work done since last week, getting the iron farm finished, and the rudiments of the trading hall put together.
-XMedic_Frog and Arcaidius join for most of it too.
-Sadly, Rayeste's computer is down for now."
+description: "Little bit of catch-up at the top of the stream, then I spend the rest of the time chatting with the server and looking for where the slime chunks are on my island."
-date: 2021-09-23 18:30:00
+date: 2021-07-14 18:30:00
 tags:
 - CoffeeCraft
 - Minecraft